john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 f(x,y) = \frac{1}{MN}\displaystyle\sum_{u=0}^{M-1}\displaystyle\sum_{v=0}^{N-1} F(u,v)e^{+j2\pi(\frac{ux}{M}+\frac{vy}{N})}
 ```

 To get some intuition into the Fourier transform (FT) and the frequency domain representation, let’s plot a few FT images.
-In general, we plot the magnitude images and **not** the phase images [^phase].
+In general, we plot the magnitude images and **not** the phase images :[^phase].

 [^phase] The case reports of people who have studied phase images shortly thereafter succumbing to hallucinogenics or ending up in a Tibetan monastery {cite}`IntroductionFourierTransform`  have not been corroborated.
 Still, better safe….